 Founder and CEO

 Dr. Darian Marcel Parker graduated from Yale University with a PhD, M.Phil. and MA in sociocultural anthropology, and earned BAs in English literature and anthropology with Highest Honors from UCLA's College of Honors.
 In addition to being a test prep expert, Dr. Parker teaches at three different colleges.
 He is an adjunct professor in NYU's School of Professional Studies, where he teaches cultural anthropology, he is on faculty at the Juilliard School, where he teaches West African dance, and he is an adjunct professor at the New School, where he teaches West African dance and anthropology.
 He is the author of Sartre and No Child Left Behind: An Existential Psychoanalytic Anthropology of Urban Schooling (Rowman and Littlefield Press, 2015), and "The Haze", which appears in Pedagogies in the Flesh: Case Studies on the Embodiment of Sociocultural Difference (Palgrave Macmillan Press, 2017).
-Fulfilling a lifelong dream of becoming a theoretical physicist, he returned to school in 2021 to pursue a double major in physics and mathematics at Columbia University in the School of General Studies.
+Fulfilling a lifelong dream of becoming an astrophysicist, he returned to school in 2021 to pursue a double major in astrophysics and mathematics at Columbia University in the School of General Studies.
 An active member of the Yale Alumni Association, Dr. Parker also volunteers as an interviewer for prospective Yale admits.
 Additionally, he has previously served on the boards of both Anthropology of Consciousness, and of Y-Apply, a nonprofit organization that helps high-achieving public school students from diverse backgrounds apply to top-tier colleges and universities.